pytholic/word-masters/README.md

 # Overview
 Recreating the well known word game Wordle.
+I named it **Word Masters**.

 * There is a secret five letter word chosen
 * Players have six guesses to figure out the secret word.
 After six guesses, they lose